JujuAdams/painfully-learned-lessons/README.md

 ### Man, HTML5 is cursed.

 Sure is.
 Strap on the proton pack and take a look at [some tips on busting HTML5 ghosts](https://github.com/JujuAdams/painfully-learned-lessons/blob/main/HTML5.md).

 &nbsp;

+### I have an active subscription and/or a permanent license.
+Why don't I see any export options?

+To see your exports, you need to be logged into your Opera account.
+If you're logged in, but still don't see them, log out and log back in via the blue account icon in the top-right of the GameMaker IDE.
+This is a bug and will hopefully be fixed soon (issue has been present since version 2022.2.0.71, 2023-03-03).

+&nbsp;

+### My gamepad doesn't work.

+Usually a result of GameMaker missing configuration data for that particular make and model.
+Might be solved by using [Input](https://github.com/jujuadams/input) or by adding an updated [`gamecontrollerdb.txt`](https://github.com/JujuAdams/Input/blob/master/datafiles/sdl2.txt) to your project's Included Files.

+&nbsp;

+&nbsp;

+## Performance

+### I am getting performance issues on Windows 11 and newer versions of Windows 10.
+Also often caused by a broken/missing/outdated Visual C++ redistributable.
+[Try installing this](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (Visual C++ Redistributable for Visual Studio 2012 Update 4).

+&nbsp;